UpdateHub/updatehub.github.io/docs/Dashboard/createRollout.md

 ![create rollout advanced](/img/Dashboard/createRollout.png)

 Keep in mind that this method will trigger the `Rollout` for all the `Devices` accessible for the `Product` chosen, with no restrictions concerning the different hardware or other aspects of the fleet on the field.
-If the user desires to select which equipment receives the `Rollout` the **updatehub** offers the `Advanced Rollout` option.
+If the user desires to select which equipment receives the `Rollout` the **UpdateHub** offers the `Advanced Rollout` option.